xzn/proton-ds5-haptic/readme.md

 Known issues:

+- faudio/xaudio2 will crash if the audio device currently in use is disconnected.
+Working on a fix.

+Fixed known issues (hopefully):

 - Sometimes after upgrading a prefix, you may encounter access violation error in winepulse.drv, it shouldn't happen in a fresh prefix.
 (Let me know if it does.)